xboxfekpe/firstproject/README.md

 # firstproject
-Aspiring Full-Stack Software Engineer on a self-taught journey.
+1. Aspiring Full-Stack Software Engineer on a self-taught journey.
 Currently building my foundation

-feature are also here to supply changes To The Project
+2. feature are also here to supply changes To The Project

+3. Hard working academy